Everyone wants to look younger, with smooth, healthy, hydrated skin. But how do we achieve this?

-Get tested – at our clinics we carry state of the art skin scanning technology where we can test UV damage, skin sensitivity, hydration, blocked skin pores and even determine the age of your skin.
-It is an excellent way to check your skin’s current health and receive guidance on which products to use and what foods to eat to improve your situation.
+Our clinics carry state of the art skin scanning technology to test UV damage, skin sensitivity, hydration, blocked skin pores and even determine the age of your skin!
+This is an excellent way to check your skin’s current health and receive guidance on which products to use and what foods to eat to improve your situation.
 Blood testing for food intolerance and vitamin deficiencies is also an excellent way to tailor the diet to improve skin health.

 Your skin is an outward reflection of how you look after yourself internally.
 Look after your body and it will in turn look after your skin for years to come.